matthew-brett/eef-pre-pilot/python_and_jupyter.rst

 To move from one cell to the next, you can use Shift-Enter.
 When you do this inside a code cell, it will execute, and move to the next cell.

-Press Shift-Enter now, to move out of this cell to the next.

 ******
 Python
 ******

 What follows is a code cell.
 In fact, it is Python code.
-Press Shift-Enter to move out of this cell into the code code, and Shift-Enter again to execute the code cell.
+Press Shift-Enter to move out of this cell into the code cell, and Shift-Enter again to execute the code cell.

 .. nbplot::